vi-bui/Detecting-Positive-Selection-Using-Deep-Learning/README.md

 ### Data

 Population genomic data was obtained from the 1000 Genomes Project Phase 3 [3].
 The VCF files were filtered for African populations based on sample IDs and 80 kbp around the single nucleotide polymorphirm (SNPs) of interest.
-This was done by using bcftools [4].
+This was done by using the programme bcftools [4].
 New VCF files for each population for each SNPs were produced.

 ### Imagene